userAryush/Django-TODO/README.md

 # Django To-Do App

-A simple yet functional To-Do application built using Django.
+A simple To-Do application built using Django.
 This app allows users to view, create, edit, and delete tasks.

 ---